MillionConcepts/ahfe/README.md

 This is a work in progress.
-We consider these data sets feature-complete but incompletely documented.
+We consider these data sets feature-complete but incompletely documented, and likely to contain a number of bugs and typographical errors.

 ## contents